 Why disabled Canadian’s find it hard to get employed

-Many disabled Canadian’s today are finding it hard to get employment.
+Many disabled Canadians today are finding it hard to get employment.
 This is despite the fact that many have good qualifications and are perfectly capable of doing the job.
-It makes it harder for disabled Canadian’s to pursue a career of their choice and mostly have to settle for jobs that they don’t really like but they have to do it because it accommodate their needs.
-An article by Aaron Broverman at TVO shines light on this exact issue.
-He takes a look at the lives of a few disabled Canadians who, despite being well educated, are unable to find suitable employment.
-Here is an excerpt from the article by Aaron Broverman looking at how Layla Therese, despite having good qualifications, is unable to find employement of her choice.
+It makes it harder for disabled Canadians to pursue a career of their choice and mostly has to settle for jobs that they don’t really like but they have to do it because it accommodates their needs.
+An article by Aaron Broverman at TVO shines a light on this exact issue.
+He takes a look at the lives of a few disabled Canadians who, despite being well-educated, are unable to find suitable employment.
+Here is an excerpt from the article by Aaron Broverman looking at how Layla Therese, despite having good qualifications, is unable to find employment of her choice.

 At 29, Thérèse, a Toronto resident, has earned an honours bachelor of arts in English and philosophy from Carleton University in Ottawa, a bachelor of education from the Ontario Institute for Studies in Education at the University of Toronto, and additional qualifications in special education, adaptive technology and English as a second language — all certifications any school board will tell you are highly sought after in prospective teachers.